CartoDB/carto-vl/docs/guides/XX-zoom-based-styling.md

 - [zoom()](https://carto.com/developers/carto-vl/reference/#cartoexpressionszoom)
   - How to filter the amount or type of data that is visible at each zoom

-We will explore each of these features independently, and then bring the concepts together to create a map that takes full advantage of zoom-based styling in CARTO VL using a [dataset of street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) in the city of Vancouver, British Columbia, Canada.
+We will explore each one independently, and then bring the concepts together to create a map that takes full advantage of zoom-based styling in CARTO VL using a [dataset of street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) in the city of Vancouver, British Columbia, Canada.

 At the end of the guide you will have built a visualization like this one:
 <div class="example-map">